umbraco/UmbracoDocs/Umbraco-Heartcore/API-Documentation/Redirect/index.md

 # Redirect API

-This is the read-only API for delivering redirects, caused by moving or renaming content in the umbraco backoffice, to any app, website, device or platform.
+This is the read-only API for delivering redirects, caused by moving or renaming content in the umbraco backoffice, to any app, website, device, or platform.

+### NOTE
+The redirect API is only available if your project is using the **Content Delivery Platform**.
+You can verify this in the umbraco backoffice, settings section in the headless overview panel.

 ## Cultures

 To request redirects in a specific language, a culture parameter can be specified.
-When no culture is specified its treated as invariant and the default language will be returned.
+When no culture is specified it's treated as invariant and the default language will be returned.

 ### Access via an Accept-Language header